Taking Your Kitten Home:

 - Rice has little to no nutritional value for cats, so why do I add it?
 There's a few reasons...

-should have food with a high moisture content.
-When cooking rice for ourselves 1 cup rice absorbs about
+they should have food with a high moisture content.
+When cooking rice for ourselves 1 cup rice

-however many kittens are on the ground, it makes it more affordable for me to use high-quality human-grade
+feed, plus however many kittens are on the ground, it makes it more affordable for me to use high-

 Coles brand Seafood Cocktail.
 (Not Tuna, Seafood Cocktail only).